Skip to Content

 No Need to Push

-Another idiosyncrasy about HypnoBirthing is the belief that actively pushing during the second stage of labor is not required because the body will do it all by itself.
+Another disadvantage of HypnoBirthing is the belief that women don’t need to push during the second stage of labor.
+What I hear is that actively pushing during the second stage of labor is not required because the body will do it all by itself.
 Again, the problem is not so much that this is a false statement, but that it’s teaching only one way of giving birth.
 Let me explain.

 When a woman is fully dilated, she typically feels a strong, reflexive urge to push.
 This urge is involuntary, and something that the body just does.
-The fetal ejection reflex is a powerful, whole body sensation that guides women through the second stage of labor.
+The fetal ejection reflex is a powerful, whole body sensation that tells a women how to push through the second stage of labor.
 For parents that have never given birth, I often compare it to the vomiting reflex – it happens all by itself.

 On one hand, I understand where HypnoBirthing is coming from.
 In many cases, when it comes to pushing, especially with women that have already given birth, there isn’t anything extra to be done.
-All that’s required is to be completely in the moment as contractions literally eject the baby out of the body.
+All that’s required is to be completely in the moment as each wave of contractions literally ejects the baby out of the body.

-But this isn’t the case for every woman, especially for those that have not had a previous vaginal delivery.
-Many women need to put forth great strength behind each pushing contraction to birth their babies.
+However, this isn’t the case for every woman, especially for those that have not had a previous vaginal delivery.
+Many women (and most first time moms) need to put forth great strength behind each pushing contraction to birth their babies.
 Some have to give everything they’ve got, for hours of pushing.
 This may not be the average woman’s experience, but it’s well within the range of normal.
+The average first time mom pushes for around 1 and a half hours.

 For HypnoBirthing parents, it can be a challenge to change gears if a different type of pushing is required.
 There can be a bit of a learning curve to switch to big, strong, gorilla-like pushes.
 However, once a woman realizes what’s working, there’s progress to be seen!